- Published at

 Let’s analyze that last command:

-• --public: Makes it visible to everyone
+: Makes it visible to everyone--source=.

-• --push: Uploads files automatically
+: Uploads files automatically

 Advanced Options